 The teacher tells the students The Meaning of Hamlet.
 The students dutifully write it down, memorize it, and write it down again in their exams.
 The examiner finds fifteen identical interpretations of Hamlet by fifteen students who haven’t thought about the play for fifteen seconds, and who may not have even read it.

 [Variation: Students ask The Google to explain Hamlet, with similar results: multiple matching interpretations of Hamlet taken from half-baked, badly-written internet sources like SparkNotes (see “Don’t Use Study Guides!“).]

 3. The Stage Army [This also begins with bad teaching.]

 The teacher gives students The Key Quotations, which the students dutifully memorize, and proceed to include in their exam answers At Any Cost (like a stage army whose costumes and props are too expensive and impressive not to use, so they’re brought on stage at the slightest pretext).
 The examiner finds fifteen essays, every one of which employs the same five quotations, no matter how irrelevant these quotations are to the question being asked.

 The Best Thing to Do

 - Read the books, think about them, re-read them, discuss them, read them again, etc., as much as you possibly can.
+For subjects that require you to master information, test yourself repeatedly.
 [The goal is to move your knowledge from short-term memory to long-term memory, where things like the names of your family members are stored—things you can recall immediately, and never forget.
 Think about how those items got into your long-term memory: repetition, repetition, repetition.
 Not The Google or YouTube.]

 - Read the question very carefully, and speak directly to the question in your answer.